Titus-Kiplagat/react-bookstore/README.md

 - Responsive design for both desktop and mobile devices.
 - Clear and intuitive bookstore user interface.
 - Simple functions to add and remove books
+- Use redux for state management.
+- Connect an existing API via Redux and use the data to display data in a UI.
+- Use React Router to navigate between pages in the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LIVE DEMO -->